SeaWorld Orlando: History

 On February 24, 2010, during a "Dine with Shamu" show, the orca Tilikum pulled trainer Dawn Brancheau into the water and killed her.
 An autopsy confirmed that Brancheau died from blunt force trauma and drowning; injuries included her scalp being removed and her left arm being severed below the shoulder.
 In August 2010, the United States Department of Labor's Occupational Safety and Health Administration cited SeaWorld of Florida LLC for three safety violations related to the incident.
-The total penalty was $75,000, and SeaWorld was mandated to install protective barriers between trainers and whales during shows.
+The total penalty was $75,000, and SeaWorld was mandated to install protective barriers between trainers and whales for future shows.

-In 2012, SeaWorld Orlando introduced the Turtle Trek exhibit, which featured a 360-degree, three-dimensional movie theater.
-In 2013, the Antarctica: Empire of the Penguin pavilion introduced the country's first trackless dark ride system (which closed in 2020) alongside a renovated penguin exhibit.
-In 2016, Mako, as a hypercoaster built by Bolliger & Mabillard, opened in the "Sea of Power" area near the Shark Encounter.
-In 2019, the park revamped the "Sea of Fun" area into "Sesame Street Land", themed after the popular children's television series Sesame Street.
+In 2012, SeaWorld Orlando introduced the Turtle Trek exhibit, which featured a 360-degree three-dimensional movie theater.
+In 2013, the Antarctica: Empire of the Penguin area debuted, including the country's first trackless dark ride alongside a renovated penguin exhibit.
+The dark ride would operate until 2020.
+Also in 2013, the film Blackfish was released, bringing to light concerns about the morality of the SeaWorld park chain's captive orcas.
+The SeaWorld chain claimed the film to be inaccurate, but it suffered lost revenue and attendance in the years immediately after the film's release.

+In 2016, the hypercoaster Mako opened to positive reception.
+In 2019, the park rethemed the "Sea of Fun" area into "Sesame Street Land", themed to the popular children's television series Sesame Street.

-In March 2020, due to the COVID-19 pandemic, the park had to temporarily shut down in line with other SeaWorld parks.
+In March 2020, the park temporarily ceased operations due to the COVID-19 pandemic.
 It reopened three months later.

-Ice Breaker opened as a launched steel coaster, manufactured by Premier Rides.
-Pipeline opened in 2023 as the world's first surf coaster, manufactured by B&M. It is a revival of the stand-up coaster (the most recent before this being Georgia Scorcher at Six Flags Over Georgia, in 1999), featuring better restraints and offering a more comfortable ride experience.
-Penguin Trek opened in 2024 as a new launched family roller coaster manufactured by B&M, replacing the former Antarctica: Empire of the Penguin dark ride.
+Ice Breaker, a launched coaster manufactured by Premier Rides, opened in 2022 following several years of delays related to the COVID-19 pandemic.
+Pipeline: The Surf Coaster, a stand-up coaster, opened in 2023.
+A launched family roller coaster called Penguin Trek opened in 2024, replacing the former Antarctica: Empire of the Penguin ride.

-In March 2025 SeaWorld Orlando was fined $16,550 by the United States Department of Labor after a killer whale injured an employee in September 2024.
+In March 2025, SeaWorld Orlando was fined $16,550 by the United States Department of Labor after a killer whale injured an employee in September 2024.
+In March 2026, the park was sued for mishandling the Sesame Street brand in its themed children's area.

 Park layout

-In summer 2014, as a part of the company's 50th anniversary, SeaWorld Orlando was separated into different areas, called "seas", each with a unique themed element.
-Starting at the lower center and continuing clockwise they are:
+In 2014, as part of the SeaWorld company's 50th anniversary, SeaWorld Orlando was separated into different themed areas, called "seas".